 In Example COV, we tossed-out vectors one at a time.
-But in each instance, we rewrote the offending vector as a linear combination of those vectors that corresponded to the pivot columns of the reduced row-echelon form of the matrix of columns.
+But in each instance, we rewrote the offending vector as a linear combination of those vectors with the column indices of the pivot columns of the reduced row-echelon form of the matrix of columns.
 In the proof of Theorem BS, we accomplish this reduction in one big step.
-In Example COV we arrived at a linearly independent set at exactly the same moment that we ran out of free variables to exploit.
-This was not a coincidence, it is the substance of our conclusion of linear independence in Theorem BS.
+In Example COV we arrived at a linearly independent set at exactly the same

-Here's a straightforward application of Theorem BS.
+Here is a straightforward application of Theorem BS.